-The Agency contracts with a vendor to provide operational support for several processes, including account maintenance; the vendor's subcontractor is responsible for performing various account maintenance activities at the SPU, including rollovers and transfers, forfeitures and restorations, non-sufficient funds check processing, manual notices, Treasury credits, and other adjustments.
+The Agency contracts with a vendor to provide operational support for several processes, including account maintenance; the vendor's subcontractor is responsible for performing various account maintenance activities , including rollovers and transfers, forfeitures and restorations, non-sufficient funds check processing, manual notices, Treasury credits, and other adjustments.

-Other adjustments performed by the SPU primarily consist of participant requests to change account details (e.g., name and address changes) or cancel recent online transaction requests (e.g., interfund transfer).
-The SPU also performs adjustments related to death benefits processing, including consolidation of funds into the G Fund, upon notification of a participant's death; return of funds to participant accounts following disclaimer of death benefits by beneficiaries; and transfers of funds into beneficiary accounts.
+Other adjustments performed primarily consist of participant requests to change account details (e.g., name and address changes) or cancel recent online transaction requests (e.g., interfund transfer).
+The also performs adjustments related to death benefits processing, including consolidation of funds into the G Fund, upon notification of a participant's death; return of funds to participant accounts following disclaimer of death benefits by beneficiaries; and transfers of funds into beneficiary accounts.